Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Experimental Evaluation

 \Cref{fig:drd2_scaffolds} displays the cumulative number of active molecular scaffolds, per generative step, evaluated on the DRD2-based reward function.
-When using no reward shaping technique (see left plot in \cref{fig:drd2_scaffolds}), all DPP-based methods generate substantially more scaffolds, compared to not using DPP, after less than 750 generative steps.
-In particular, our experiments indicate that the DPP-D and DPP-A configurations generate more scaffolds in total after around 4000 generative steps.
-When utilizing the identical molecular scaffold (IMS) filter \cite{blaschke2020memory} for reward shaping (see middle plot in \cref{fig:drd2_scaffolds}), we observe that the DPP-based methods generate more molecular scaffolds, especially the DPP-D and DPP-A configurations.
-For the TanhRND reward shaping technique (see right plot in \cref{fig:drd2_scaffolds}), all methods seem to perform on par in terms of molecular scaffolds.
-All methods perform on par with the best methods utilizing IMS (see middle plot in \cref{fig:drd2_scaffolds}).
-In terms of molecular scaffolds, it is clear that the scaffold-based similarity that $L_D$ provides can be important, especially in combination with no or less effective reward shaping techniques.
+When not modifying the extrinsic reward (see left plot in \cref{fig:drd2_scaffolds}), using mini-batch diversification via DPP or MaxMin leads to substantially more scaffolds, compared to the diversification-free method, after less than 750 generative steps.
+In particular, our experiments demonstrate that DPP generates most scaffolds on average.
+When utilizing the identical molecular scaffold (IMS) filter \cite{blaschke2020memory} for modifying the extrinsic reward (see middle plot in \cref{fig:drd2_scaffolds}), we observe that DPP generates more molecular scaffolds compared to the other methods.
+For the TanhRND technique (see right plot in \cref{fig:drd2_scaffolds}), the diversification-free, MaxMin and DPP methods show similar diversity in terms of molecular scaffolds and perform on par with the best methods when using IMS (see middle plot in \cref{fig:drd2_scaffolds}).
+In terms of molecular scaffolds, it is clear that the scaffold-based similarity that mini-batch diversification provides can be important, especially in combination with no or less effective exploration techniques.
+However, across all experiments, it is clear that $k$-medoids generates the least amount of scaffolds, and it is therefore important to choose an appropriate method for mini-batch diversification.